Sebastianhju/Runeterra-5e/2.0/Spells.md

 |---|---|---|---|---|---|---|
 |1st|1 Action|30 Feet|V,S|Instantanious|Necrotic|Constitution|

-You attempt to drain an enemy of their life essence.
-You deal 1d8 nonmigatiable damage to yourself.
-A creature that you can see within range must succeed a Constitution saving throw taking 3d8 necrotic damage on a failure, halved on a success.
-If they fail the saving throw, you heal equal to twice the damage taken by this spell.
+You drain out the life essence of a creature you can see within range.
+The target must succeed a constitiution saving thorw or suffer 3d8 necrotic damage, halved on a success.
+If they fail the saving throw you heal 1d8 hit points, if they succeed you suffer 1d8 nonmigatable damage.

 **At Higher Levels.** When cast with a spell slot of 2nd level or higher the damage increases by 1d8.